 Taste and health

-Salmon is versatile and appeals to people of all ages with its special taste, appearance, texture and color.
+Salmon is versatile and appeals to people of all ages with its highly appetising taste, look, texture and color.

-Our salmon is a quality product with a taste and health profile few others can match.
-We know the main reason consumers choose our product again and again: TASTE.
-Nothing is more important than taste when it comes to food.
-In many countries, salmon is the first choice and favorite fish among consumers.
+Our salmon is a quality product with a taste and health profile that few other products can match.
+We know the main reason why consumers choose our product over and over again: TASTE.
+Nothing is as important as taste when it comes to food.
+In many countries, salmon is the first choice and favourite fish among consumers.

 A true superfood

-Health authorities around the world recommend putting at least one serving of oily fish on the menu per week because of its additional health benefits.
+Health authorities around the world advise people to include at least one portion of oily fish per week into their diets because of the associated health benefits.

-Along with plant-based foods such as vegetables, fruits, legumes, whole grains and nuts, fish is categorized by the EAT Lancet committee as an “important food” in a healthy diet.
+Along with plant-based foods, such as vegetables, fruit, legumes, whole grains, and nuts, fish is categorised as an ’emphasised food’ in a planetary healthy diet by the EAT Lancet commission.

-Our salmon is an excellent source of high-quality protein, vitamins and minerals (including potassium, selenium and vitamin B12), but it’s omega-3 fatty acids EPA and DHA that get the most attention, and rightfully so!
+Our salmon is an excellent source of high-quality protein, vitamins and minerals (including potassium, selenium and vitamin B12), but it is the content of the long-chain Omega-3 fatty acids EPA and DHA that receives the most attention, and rightly so!

 Omega-3 fatty acids are beneficial for:

 Omega-3 fatty acids support brain function and development in infants.
-They also potentially prevent psychiatric diseases, especially cognitive decline in the elderly5.
+They also potentially prevent psychiatric diseases, particularly cognitive decline in the elderly5.

 Omega-3 fatty acids help keep the heart healthy by lowering blood pressure and reducing the risk of sudden death, heart attacks, strokes1,2,3 and heart disease3,4.

-Omega-3 fatty acids can prevent inflammation and reduce the risk of arthritis5,6.
+Omega-3 fatty acids possibly prevent inflammation and reduce the risk of arthritis5,6.

 - Weichselbaum E et al. Nutr Bull 2013;38(2):128-177.